jet/dotnet-templates/README.md

 While the `ReadCached*` pattern above is preferred, as it protect the store from unconstrained read traffic, there are cases where it's deemed necessary to be able to [Read Your Writes](https://www.allthingsdistributed.com/2007/12/eventually_consistent.html) 'as much as possible' at all costs.

-TL;DR you should really be doing the `ReadCached` pattern.
+_TL;DR quite often you should really be doing the [`ReadCached` pattern](#do-allowstale)_

 The first thing to note is that you need to be sure you're actually meeting that requirement.
-For instance, if you are using EventStoreDB, DynamoDB or MessageDB, you will want to `RequireLeader` for it to be meaningful (otherwise a read, (yes, even one served from the same application instance) might be read from a replica that has yet to see the latest state).
-For [CosmosDB in `Session` consistency mode, similar concerns apply](https://github.com/jet/equinox/issues/192)
+For instance, if you are using EventStoreDB, DynamoDB or MessageDB, you will want to use `Equinox.LoadOption.RequireLeader` for it to be meaningful (otherwise a read, (yes, even one served from the same application instance) might be read from a replica that has yet to see the latest state).
+For [CosmosDB in `Session` consistency mode, similar concerns apply](https://github.com/jet/equinox/issues/192).

 It's also important to consider the fact that any read, no matter how consistent it is at the point of reading, is also instantly stale data the instant it's been performed.

+:warning: If each and every query that is processed results in a store roundtrip, and you don't have any natural limiting of the request traffic, you open yourself up to overloading the store with read traffic (which is a primary reason the CQRS pattern is considered a good default). [`AllowStale` mode](#do-allowstale) is less prone to this issue, as store read round trips are limited to one per `maxAge` interval.

-:warning: `QueryRaw` should stay `private`
+:warning: `QueryRaw` should stay `private` - you want to avoid having read logic spread across your application doing arbitrary reads that are not appropriately encapsulated within the Aggregate.

 ```fs
 // NOTE: the QueryRaw helper absolutely needs to stay private.
 Expose queries only as specific `QueryCurrent*` methods